 Mistletoe may be cut out of the tree.
 Remove the roots by pruning the infested branch at least six inches below the spot where the mistletoe is attached.
 Unfortunately, pruning can damage the tree's structure, making the cure worse than the problem.
 You can avoid climbing into trees by using a pruning pole.
 Be sure to take safety precautions when cutting branches out of trees, including wearing head and eye protection.
 After handling mistletoe plants, wash your hands thorougly hot, soapy water.

 A specialized growth regulating chemical called Ethephon can be applied to the mistletoe when the host tree is dormant, usually from December to early February.
 If applied while the tree is actively growing, Ethephon will damage the tree.
 It must be applied by a licensed pest control operator.
-Contact your local county Extension office for more information about chemical regulation of mistletoe.
+Contact your county Extension office for more information about chemical regulation of mistletoe.

 Once you have cut mistletoe out of the trees in your yard, consider making holiday decorations from the pruning.
 Refrigerating fresh cut sprigs will help keep them fresh until you are ready to prepare them for decorative use.